-Hearty duck meatballs add a modern touch to classic matzo ball soup.
+Hearty duck meatballs add a delicious modern touch to classic matzo ball soup, perfect for lunch or dinner.

 Preheat oven to 400 degrees.
 Season duck with salt and pepper.
 Transfer to a roasting pan.
 Add carrots, celery, and onions; season with salt and pepper.
 Roast duck and vegetables, turning occasionally, until duck is browned, about 1 1/2 hours.